7 Types of Evidence to Give Your Car Accident Injury Lawyer

 1. Information Exchanged at the Scene

 Like with any car accident, you should have exchanged insurance information, names, phone numbers, and possibly email addresses with the other parties involved.
 While this information is provided on the police report, it may be faster to ask for it yourself, if you are able.
+Not gathering enough information is one of the biggest mistakes that car accident victims make.

 2. Pictures and Videos